CodingGarden/faqs/README.md

 Just search [YouTube](https://www.youtube.com/results?search_query=learn+to+web+development)!

-I recorded a short video going over these resources [here](https://www.youtube.com/watch?v=wqeMsPm71RY).
+I recorded a [short video](https://www.youtube.com/watch?v=wqeMsPm71RY) going over these resources.

 # Setup / Computer

-I have done a live stream where I setup my Macbook for development from scratch and answer several of the questions you see below [here](https://www.youtube.com/watch?v=2_ZbslLnshw).
+I have done a [live stream](https://www.youtube.com/watch?v=2_ZbslLnshw) where I setup my Macbook for development from scratch and answer several of the questions.

-I documented all of the settings and apps I use [here](https://github.com/codinggarden/mac-setup)
+I documented [all of the settings and apps](https://github.com/codinggarden/mac-setup) I use.

 ## What do you use to live stream?

-You can see all of the gear I use to stream [here](https://coding.garden/gear/), also, checkout the diagram at the [bottom of that page](https://coding.garden/gear/#stream-setup).
+You can see [all of the gear](https://coding.garden/gear/) I use to stream, also, checkout the diagram at the [bottom of that page](https://coding.garden/gear/#stream-setup).

-I have streamed myself setting up / talking about my equipment [here](https://www.youtube.com/watch?v=EFv9fMmuj-o).
+I have [streamed](https://www.youtube.com/watch?v=EFv9fMmuj-o) myself setting up / talking about my equipment.
 My setup these days is mostly the same, I just use a desktop gaming PC for streaming instead of a gaming laptop, and I stream at home in my basement instead of in an office space.

 ## What Macbook do you have?